-Upon completion of processing sections 1 and 2 of the pharmacy closure application by the College, an email notification will be sent to the authorized representative named in the application.
+Upon completion of processing Part A of the pharmacy closure application by the College, an email notification will be sent to the authorized representative named in the application.

 The College will also notify Health Insurance BC (HIBC) of the Ministry of Health of the closure.

 - Prepare for Pharmacy Closure

 All authorized representatives of the direct owner and the manager of the pharmacy are responsible for completing the following tasks: